Mukund Varadarajan: Legacy

-On 15 August 2014, Mukund was posthumously awarded the Ashok Chakra, India's highest peacetime gallantry award.
-It was presented to his wife Indu by then Indian president Pranab Mukherjee on 26 January 2015.
+On 15 August 2014, Mukund was posthumously awarded the Ashoka Chakra, India's highest peacetime gallantry award.
+It was presented to his wife Indhu by then-Indian president Pranab Mukherjee on 26 January 2015.
 His award commendation read as "(for showing) exemplary leadership skills, raw courage and swift action."
 It was further cited that:

-On 1 June 2015, a bust of Mukund was unveiled at the premises of the Officers Training Academy in Chennai.
+On 1 June 2015, a statue of Mukund was unveiled at the premises of the Officers Training Academy in Chennai.
 The 2015 Malayalam film Picket 43 was dedicated to Mukund, who had been assisting the film crew during production.
-In 2024, a Tamil film, Amaran, a biopic based on Mukund's life, was released, and Sivakarthikeyan portrayed Mukund in the film.
+In 2024, a Tamil film, Amaran, a biopic based on Mukund's life, was released, with Sivakarthikeyan portraying Mukund in the film.

+Following a request from the Indian Army in June 2026, the Government of Tamil Nadu named the Velachery-Tambaram Road in Chennai as Major Mukund Varadarajan Road after Mukund, who spent the early years of his life in Tambaram.